Stability of 2-Parameter Persistent Homology: Introduction

 \subsection{Computational Study of the Stability of Degree-Rips Bifiltrations}

-As noted above, degree-Rips bifiltrations are known to be computable in practice.
+As discussed in \cref{Sec:Computation} below, degree-Rips bifiltrations are known to be computable in practice.
 In work to be reported elsewhere, we have found them to be a very convenient tool for studying cluster structure in genomic data.
 Thus, their stability with respect to outliers is of particular interest to us.

-To get a sense of what our stability result for degree bifiltrations (\cref{Thm:Degree_Rips_Stab}) may mean for practical data analysis, in \cref{Sec:Examples} we use the RIVET software to study the degree-Rips bifiltrations of three synthetic data sets, denoted $X$, $Y$, and $Z$. $X$ is a uniform sample of 475 points from an annulus; $Y$ is obtained from $X$ by adding 25 points sampled uniformly at random from the disc bounded by the annulus; and $Z$ is a uniform sample of 500 points from a disk.
+To get a sense of what our stability result for degree bifiltrations (\cref{Thm:Degree_Rips_Stab}) may mean for practical data analysis, in \cref{Sec:Examples} we use the 2-parameter persistence software RIVET \cite{lesnick2015interactive,lesnick2019computing,rivet} to study the degree-Rips bifiltrations of three synthetic data sets, denoted $X$, $Y$, and $Z$. $X$ is a uniform sample of 475 points from an annulus; $Y$ is obtained from $X$ by adding 25 points sampled uniformly at random from the disc bounded by the annulus; and $Z$ is a uniform sample of 500 points from a disk.

 We find that in spite of the strong topological signal shared by $X$ and $Y$, \cref{Thm:Degree_Rips_Stab} yields a trivial constraint between the $1^{\mathrm{st}}$ persistent homology modules of the degree-Rips bifiltrations of these two data sets, and thus offers no information about the similarity of the two modules (\cref{Rem:Symmetric_Version_No_Good}).
 This suggests that \cref{Thm:Degree_Rips_Stab} may be of limited use in the analysis of real-world data with outliers, despite being tight in the sense explained above.

-However, the conclusion of \cref{Thm:Degree_Rips_Stab} can be substantially strengthened under additional assumptions on the data.
-We show that when one data set is a subset of the other, \cref{Thm:Degree_Rips_Stab} admits an asymmetric variant giving tighter bounds (\cref{Prop:Degree_Subspaces}), and that this result does constrain the relationship between the persistent homology modules of $X$ and $Y$ (\cref{Sec:Stability_Analysis}).
-Thus, our theory does provide nontrivial information about the robustness of degree bifiltrations to the addition of arbitrary noise.
+However, we show that when one data set is a subset of the other, \cref{Thm:Degree_Rips_Stab} admits an asymmetric variant giving substantially tighter bounds (\cref{Prop:Degree_Subspaces}), and this result does constrain the relationship between the persistent homology modules of $X$ and $Y$ (\cref{Sec:Stability_Analysis}).
+This demonstrates that our theory does provide nontrivial information about the robustness of degree bifiltrations.